amaitou/TrueFix/README.md

 * ```git clone https://www.github.com/amaitou/TrueFix --branch build --single-branch TrueFix```

-otherwise, you must have [Node.js](https://nodejs.org/) pre-installed on your computer. so after installing it, just change the directory to the folder and run the following command to download a few dependencies
+otherwise, you must have [Node.js](https://nodejs.org/) pre-installed on your computer. so after installing it, just change the directory to the folder and run the following command to download a few dependencies.

 * ```npm install```